UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 ### Example multi-node MPI ANSYS/CFX jobscript

-Here is an example runscript for running cfx5solve on more than one node (using MPI) on a given .def file.
+Here is an example runscript for running cfx5solve on more than one node (using MPI) on a given .def file. **Note**: the need to use the supplied Intel 2018 MPI instead of the default.

 ```
 #!/bin/bash -l

-# ANSYS 2021.R2: Batch script to run cfx5solve on the StaticMixer.def example
+# ANSYS 2023.R1: Batch script to run cfx5solve on the StaticMixer.def example
 # file, distributed parallel (80 cores).

 # Using ANSYS 2021 licence manager running on UCL central licence server.